-[Article 3] Energy Storage Systems: Tools and Information Operators Need to Manage This New Asset Class – Part I
+Tools and Information Operators Need to Monitor and Maintain Storage Assets – Part I

-In last week’s article on energy storage, “Energy Storage Systems: Information Gap Challenges for Operators,” we discussed the information gaps operators are challenged with as they operate and maintain battery energy storage systems (BESS) and what can be done to close those gaps.
+In last week’s article on energy storage, we discussed the information gaps operators are challenged with as they operate and maintain battery energy storage systems (BESS) and what can be done to close those gaps.

 This and next week, I’ll share key insights gathered from operators about the kinds of monitoring and decision-support tools they are looking for in managing the long-term performance of this new generation of energy storage systems.